davidtavarez/pinky/README.md

 }
 ```

-The last step is to open your terminal and then pass the json file as a parameter.
+The last step is to upload the agent, open your terminal and then pass the json file as a parameter.

 ```
 $ php pinky.php config.json